captionpoint/captionpoint-plays/THE-LUCKIEST.md

 before and it was going so well!
 ---
 ## PETER:
-I know but that was theoretical
+Right, but that was theoretical
 ---
 make believe death.
 ---